MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/use-taints-tolerations.md

 # Use taints on member clusters and tolerations on cluster resource placements

-This article explains how to add or remove taints on `MemberCluster` resources and tolerations on `ClusterResourcePlacement` resources in Azure Kubernetes Fleet Manager (Fleet).
+This article explains how to add or remove taints on `MemberCluster` resources and tolerations on `ClusterResourcePlacement` resources in Azure Kubernetes Fleet Manager (Kubernetes Fleet).

 Taints and tolerations work together to ensure that member clusters receive only specified resources during resource propagation.
 Taints are applied to `MemberCluster` resources to prevent resources from being propagated to the member cluster.
 Tolerations are applied to `ClusterResourcePlacement` resources to allow resources to be propagated to the member cluster, even if the member cluster has a taint.